beego/beedoc/en-US/mvc/controller/router.md

 * beego.Any(router, beego.FilterFunc)

 ### Handler register
-Sometimes it may be that we already use the `net/http` or other packages implemented in our system.
-But we may want to integrate it into the Beego API or web system.
-Now it's super easy to do that like this:
+In cases where where packages such as `net/http` are already implemented in a system they can be integrated into the Beego API or web system by following this procedure:

 ```
 s := rpc.NewServer()